vikchupak/AWS/services/databases/DynamoDB.md

 ---

-Tables are schemaless - we don't have to define attributes(columns) on table level.
+Tables are **schemaless - we don't have to define attributes(columns) on table level**.
 We can create items(rows) with any attributes.

 <img width="751" height="493" alt="image" src="https://github.com/user-attachments/assets/8242e991-06f0-4125-a400-a4ccf4d539fe" />